-- Paternity Establishment;

-- Support Order Establishment;
+- Paternity Establishment; - Support Order Establishment;

 - Current Support Payments;

 - Arrearage Payments; and

 - Cost-Effectiveness.

-Performance level percentages in each of the five areas are applied against a state's collection base, which is determined by doubling the state's total collections for current and former public assistance recipients and adding this figure to the state's total collection for those households that were never on public assistance.
-States receive incentives based upon their respective percentage of the incentive base for all states, as applied against the total -eapped" incentive payment pool available to all states.
+Performance level percentages in each of the five areas are applied against a state's collection base (which is determined by doubling the state's total collections for current and former public assistance recipients and adding this figure to the state's total collection for those households that were never on public assistance), and are then summed to determine a state's incentive base.
+States receive incentives based upon their respective percentage of the incentive base for all states, as applied against the total "capped" incentive payment pool available to all states.

-For FFY 2009, New York State's performance in the five key child support areas resulted in an incentive payment of \$28,206,904.
+For FFY 2010, New York State's performance in the five key child support areas resulted in an incentive payment of \$27,395,346.